jcfranco/dev-summit-2020-building-your-own-widget/slides/index.md

 # Let's create a simple widget

-Simple widget view that renders the an `enabled` state of a button
+Simple widget view that renders the `enabled` state of a button

 ```ts
 interface SimpleWidget extends Widget {